sarvex/jina-now/docs/user-guides/production.md

 ## AWS S3 bucket support

 We now support S3 Bucket, after selecting custom data you can select S3 Bucket.
-Then you can provide your `AWS access key ID` and `AWS secret key`, you can choose to secure your Flow and provide a list of emails of anyone you want to share your flow with.
+Then you can provide your `AWS access key ID` and `AWS secret key`, you can provide a list of emails of anyone you want to share your flow with.

 <img width="506" alt="question-s3-bucket" src="https://user-images.githubusercontent.com/40893766/191000917-88a903ec-bf0d-4206-9e9b-029401c34843.png">

-Your data is automatically loaded from the S3 bucket, however it is totally secure.
-It will not be downloaded or seen by anyone and it will also be removed when the flow is stopped.
+Your data is automatically loaded from the S3 bucket.
+It will be temporary stored on EC2 machines while processing the data but it will not be stored.

 ## Security